tlepple/data_origination_workshop/README.md

 ---
 ---
 ###  What is Red Panda?
-  * Information in this section was gather from their website.
+  * Information in this section was gathered from their website.
 You can find more detailed information about there platform from their website here:  [Red Panda](https://redpanda.com/platform)
 ---

 Redpanda is an event streaming platform: it provides the infrastructure for streaming real-time data.
 It has been proven to be 10x faster and 6x lower in total costs.
 It is also JVM-free, ZooKeeper®-free, Jepsen-tested and source available.